dart-lang/language/resources/type-system/inference.md

 the immediately enclosing extension.

-_The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying this type.
+_The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance implementing this type.
 So soundness is satisfied._

 ### Logical boolean expressions